 Hekate’s Modern Animals

 Hekate’s portrayals in words and images today uses the animals associated with her directly and indirectly throughout history.
-More fascinating to me are practitioner’s reports of the non-traditional animals they associate with Hekate.
+More fascinating to me are practitioner’s reports of the animals they associate with Hekate.
 I asked members of three different Hekatean groups about such creatures.
 The list was incredibly varied, ranging from beetles to dolphins.
 Insects were a common theme, with spiders being the most popular, but there were several reports of moths (luna), butterflies and fire flies as well.
 Her ancient epithet of Klothaie, Spinner of Fate, is definitely arachnid.
+Work with your animal allies to deepen your practice.
+There are no incorrect animal guides.

 If you have a non-traditional animal you associated with Hekate, please let me know so I can add it to the list.